PADL/libbrowserid/gss-browserid.md

 1. The acceptor validates that the token is well formed and contains the correct mechanism OID and token type.
 2. The acceptor verifies the backed identity assertion per [BIDSPEC]: this includes validating the expiry times, audience, certificate chain, and the assertion signature.
 In the case of failure, an error token is generated and immediately returned.
-3. The acceptor unpacks the GSS claims object from the audience URL and verifies the service name component and channel binding.
+3. The acceptor verifies the channel binding token and any other GSS-specific claims in the assertion.
 In the case of failure, an error token is generated.
 4. If required, the acceptor generates a DH public key using the parameters received from the client.
 5. The acceptor generates a response token containing the DH public key and context expiry time.
 The response token is signed using the DH shared secret key.
 6. The context root key (CRK) is derived from the DH key and GSS_S_COMPLETE is returned, along with the initiator name from the verified assertion.
 Other assertion attributes may be made available via GSS_Get_name_attribute().